Rapido Rider, Cancer-Stricken Mother, and an MBBS Dream

 Abhishek, another student who cleared MBBS, could not attend; his father collected the memento on his behalf.
 Along with Ali, Abhishek, Sahu, Shahnawaz Alam and several NEET 2025 qualifiers were present as senior Kolkata doctors felicitated them.

-Mohammed Sadique Ahmed, now a second-year MBBS student at Calcutta National Medical College, shares a similar arc.
+Mohammed Sadiqu Ahmed, now a second-year MBBS student at Calcutta National Medical College, shares a similar arc.
 Ahmed once worked with Blinkit while preparing for exams.
 He first secured a BDS seat but later cracked MBBS.

 kolkata rapido rider cracks neet 2025 secures mbbs seat